hemamotiani/fashion-classification/README.md

-# Fashion Classification & Outfit Recommender using Deep Learning
+# Fashion Classification using Deep Learning

 ### Hyperparameter Hunters

 ### Members: Umnia Hameed and Hema Motiani

-## Abstract
+## 🧾 Project Overview

-This project focuses on developing a deep learning-based fashion classification system using the Fashion Small dataset and an outfit recommender using the Polyvore dataset.
-The classification model will identify different clothing categories, while the recommender system will suggest outfit combinations based on fashion compatibility.
-The project leverages convolutional neural networks (CNNs) for image classification and similarity-based models for outfit recommendation.
+This project classifies fashion images into 20 high-level clothing categories using a deep learning model built on top of EfficientNet.
+The dataset, originally consisting of 50 categories, is preprocessed, reorganized, and split into training and testing sets for robust model training and evaluation.

+## 🛠️ Setup & Run Instructions

+### 1. Clone this repository and mount Google Drive
+This project is designed for use in Google Colab.

-All code is contained in the Jupyter Notebook: `fashionSmall.ipynb`.
+All code is contained in the Jupyter Notebook: `Deepfashion.ipynb`.

 ## Contents